Range of costs

-Simple case: probably 20-60 hours at an hourly rate of between £160 and £300 for a partner, and between £120 and £180 for a solicitor.
+Simple case: probably 20-60 hours at an hourly rate of £370 for a partner, £270 for an associate, £230 for a solicitor and £135 for a trainee solicitor or paralegal.
 VAT will be added to these charges.

 Medium complexity case: probably 50-100 hours, at the hourly rates above, plus VAT.